APU vs TLSense CPU performance comparison

 The AES-CBC performance follows roughly the CPU performance from the previous chart.
 No big surprises here.

-The performance scales roughly with the price.
+The AES-CBC performance scales roughly with CPU performance.

 AES-CBC is an older, less performant algorithm.
 It's also less secure than AES-GCM, so we should not pay too much attention to these numbers, as everyone is encouraged to use AES-GCM these days.